 Please note that the Gallery of Fluid Motion is not a venue for technical posters (which can be submitted through the normal abstract submission), nor student posters.

 i) All entries to the Gallery must create a submission entry (title, authors, affiliations, contact information and copyright permissions) by September 14, 2020 to enable the organizers to complete the program listing for the meeting.

 ii) Authors must agree to make their entry available to the public under the Creative Commons Attribution-NonCommercial 4.0 International License.

-iii) NEW for 2019: All submissions (poster and video) must be uploaded to the Gallery by Monday, October 7, 2019.
+iii) All submissions (poster and video) must be uploaded to the Gallery by Monday, October 12, 2020.

 iv) For video entries, the video may use any codec format and resolution (1920 x 1080 recommended), but must meet the following guidelines:

 v) Posters should contain photographs and or graphics along with brief explanatory text and names and affiliations of all authors.
 Multiple entries by the same author are permitted, provided different images/artwork are used.

 vi) All completed submissions will be assigned a permanently citable DOI record that can be used to reference the work.